-- Basic knowledge of the application and its architecture. - Basic knowledge of Eclipse is assumed.
-For more information, see the Eclipse online help, or go to http://eclipse.org. - You have the required MESA Developer Studio (and if applicable, Reporting Services) product licenses.
+- Basic knowledge of Sterling B2B Integrator and its architecture. - Basic knowledge of Eclipse is assumed.
+For more information, see the Eclipse online help, or go to http://eclipse.org.

-Knowledge prerequisites for using MESA Studio Developer SDK are located in the Creating Custom Services section.
+Knowledge prerequisites for using MESA Developer Studio SDK are located in the Creating Custom Services section.